DETAILED ACTION

 in the reply filed on 26 June 2024 has been previously acknowledged.

 According to MPEP 803.02, the examiner has determined whether the elected species is allowable.
 Applicants’ elected species appears allowable.
-Therefore, the search and examination has been previously extended to the compounds of claims 25 and 26 which also appear allowable, and the search and examination has now been extended to the compounds:
+Therefore, the search and examination has been previously extended to the compounds of claims 25 and 26 which also appear allowable, and now further extended to the compounds of claims 27 and 28 which are also allowable.
+The search and examination has now also been extended to the compound:

 PNG